Tutorial - Getting Started with PCB Design

 - Make the schematic sheet the active document.

-- To check that the undo was successful, recompile the project (Project » Compile PCB Project Multivibrator.PrjPcb) to check that no errors are found.
-The Messages panel should show no errors.
+- To check that there are no errors, recompile the project (Project » Compile PCB Project Multivibrator.PrjPcb) - the Messages panel should show no errors.

 - Select View » Fit All Objects (shortcut: V, F) from the menus to display the entire schematic.